Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Introduction

-The phenomenon of silent abandonment may appear also in healthcare systems.
-For example, in emergency departments (ED) a patient may abandon the queue but tell no one, leaving without being seen (LWBS) by a medical practitioner.
-ED abandonment increases the risk of a patient suffering an adverse outcome, increases the probability of the patient returning (in the study of \citealp{Baker1991}, 51\% of the abandoning patients saw a physician within a week of leaving the system), and impacts hospital revenue \citep{Batt2015}.
-According to \cite{Medicare}, the national average of LWBS patients was 2\% during 2018, for US EDs.
+Silent abandonments appear also in healthcare systems.
+For example, in emergency departments (EDs), a patient may abandon the queue before seeing a medical practitioner without telling anyone---a phenomenon called ``left without being seen (LWBS).''
+According to \cite{Medicare}, the national average of LWBS patients in US EDs was 2\% during 2021.
+ED abandonment increases the risk of a patient suffering an adverse outcome, increases the probability of the patient returning \citep{Baker1991}, and impacts hospital revenue \citep{Batt2015}.

+In both of the above examples (ticketing queues and LWBS), the data of customer patience is censored in the same way as in contact-center data. \cite{Yefenof2018}---an important predecessor of this paper---developed maximum likelihood methods to overcome data censoring when estimating customer patience in EDs.
+While LWBS customers indeed abandon the ED silently, there is no uncertainty about them doing so, since physicians report on such events in the electronic medical record (EMR) system.
+Hence, uncertainty is not an issue there as it is in contact-center data.